 The hub of SFCC's student activities is the Student Union Building (SUB) centrally located on campus.
-The SUB features a main lounge area with a fireplace, dining area with Cyber Cafe, recreation center with billiard tables, arcade games along with computer stations, several conference rooms, college store and student services area.
-Student services include admissions and the Registrar's Office (student records); LGBT+ student center, career center; cashier; counseling; disability access services; financial aid; veteran affairs; international student services; multicultural student services; parking permits; Running Start Office; student-funded programs and activities; work-study/placement.
+The SUB features a main lounge area with a dining area, recreation center with billiard tables, arcade games, bookstore, and several meeting rooms.